fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 A summary of what is needed:
 ### Hardware
 Target and development platforms meeting the requirements described in the "System Requirements" section of the OpenVINO™ toolkit documentation which may be found at: https://software.intel.com/openvino-toolkit
-**Note:** While writing this tutorial, an Intel® i7-7700 (CPU with GPU) was used as both the development and target platform.
+**Note:** While writing this tutorial, an Intel® i7-7700 (CPU with GPU & Intel® Arria® 10 GX FPGA Development Kit) was used as both the development and target platform.
 Optional:
 * Intel® Movidius™ Neural Compute Stick
-* [Optional] USB UVC camera
 * GPU support
 ### Software
 * OpenVINO™ toolkit supported Linux operating system.
 This tutorial was run on 64-bit Ubuntu 16.04.3 LTS updated to kernel 4.14.20 following the OpenVINO™ toolkit installation instructions.